 \section{Gradient estimates and the proof of the main theorems}

-In this section, following the argument by Dinew-Kolodziej \cite{dk2017ajm} and Szekelyhidi \cite{szek2018}, we prove a Liouville theorem for the equation $\sigma_{n}+\sigma_{n-1}=0$.
-Then based on the uniform complex Hessian estimates of Hou-Ma-Wu type in Section 3, we get the gradient estimate by a blow-up argument.
-At last, we prove the main theorems.
+In this section, following the argument by Dinew and Ko{\l}odziej \cite{dk2017ajm} and Sz\'ekelyhidi \cite{szek2018}, we prove a Liouville theorem for the equation $\sigma_{n}+\sigma_{n-1}=0$.
+Then, based on the uniform complex Hessian estimates of the Hou-Ma-Wu type from Section 3, we get the gradient estimate via a blow-up argument.
+Finally, we prove the main theorems.